Trails at Matthaei Botanical Gardens

-Please note: No dogs are allowed on the nature trails at Matthaei.
+Please note: Due to the sensitive ecological areas, dogs are not allowed on the nature trails at Matthaei.

 Starting east of the building and heading across the boardwalk over the constructed wetland (link here to constructed wetland information), visitors will see the Trail Head Information Station.
 Note the unusual roof on this octagonal structure.
 It is a demonstration Green Roof Project.
 Heading north about 450 feet, hikers have three routes to consider marked as Red, Blue and Yellow: a pedestrian bridge across the creek connects hikers to the Blue and Yellow routes.
 Severe weather may cause temporary trail restrictions due to flooding, ice floes, fallen trees, bank erosion, etc. Please observe any temporary detours and closures.